Can Charles Booker Win Against Amy McGrath In The Biggest Showdown Of Primary Season?

 “Three or four weeks ago, Booker was a long shot,” Cliff Albright, cofounder of Black Voters Matter, told Refinery29.
 “But as these issues that we’re seeing spilling into the streets have raised debates over defunding the police, that inevitably should lead more people to be engaged and involved in supporting his candidacy.
 We’ve already seen some evidence that he is getting a bump and getting more attention.
 This issue can become the defining issue in some of these primaries.”

-Voting rights experts say Kentucky is not prepared for high voter turnout on election day, having drastically cut the number of polling places — Booker's campaign was quick to call this voter suppression.
+Many have raised the alarm about voter suppression in Kentucky's primary.
+Voting rights experts say the state is not prepared for the high voter turnout this contest is bringing, having drastically cut the number of polling places.
 “Fewer than 200 polling places will be open for voters in Kentucky’s primary Tuesday, down from 3,700 in a typical election year,” The Washington Post reported last week.
 “Amid a huge influx in requests for mail-in ballots, some voters still had not received theirs days before they must be turned in.
 And turnout is expected to be higher than in past primaries because of a suddenly competitive fight for the Democratic Senate nomination.”

-However, this hasn't stopped the state from a record high turnout.
+However, this hasn't stopped Kentuckians from voting in record numbers.
 Over a third of voters in some areas requested absentee ballots to avoid voting in person amid the pandemic.
+It remains to be seen whether this surge in turnout will help Booker's chances — but either way, many people are on the edges of their seats.

 Advertisement